juergberinger/bakman/README.rst

 - Backups are based on rsync and hard-links following the ideas presented by Mike Rubel at <http://www.mikerubel.org/computers/rsync_snapshots/>.
 - Supports multiple backup versions with automatic deletion of obsolete backups.
 - Backups can include multiple partitions.
-- Supports mounting of external hard drives, including LVM volumes and encrypted hard drives.
+- Supports mounting of external hard drives, including hard drives with encrypted LVM volumes.
 - Configuration of multiple backup profiles using configuration files written in Python.
 - Modular design to make extension with user-specific backup actions easy.